RyanMAubrey/RyanMAubrey.github.io/README.md

 Unlike existing assistants that rely on predefined commands, M.A.V.I.S combines existing tools to create a more dynamic and context-aware system.
 By focusing on engagement, personalization, and ethical considerations it aims to make AI interactions more natural and enjoyable.

 ## Methods
 Our project is developed entirely in Python, which serves as the coding language which we wil integrate various open-source tools and libraries.
-We will begin by using VOSK for speech recognition, which efficiently converts spoken input into text, forming the initial output of our data processing pipeline with a text file (https://alphacephei.com/vosk/).
-This transcribed text is then fed into our AI assistant built on the RASA open-source framework, where natural language understanding and conversational response generation take place utilizing a deep neural network (https://rasa.com/docs/rasa/).
-The system further processes these responses by converting the output text back into speech using Mozilla Common Voice TTS to create an audio file (https://commonvoice.mozilla.org/en).
-Finally, when displayed back through the phone application, the UI will use a waveform generator to create a unique visual (https://github.com/larryleeyu/AudioViz).
+We will begin by using VOSK for speech recognition, which efficiently converts spoken input into text, forming the initial output of our data processing pipeline with a text file[^8].
+This transcribed text is then fed into our AI assistant built on the RASA open-source framework, where natural language understanding and conversational response generation take place utilizing a deep neural network[^9].
+The system further processes these responses by converting the output text back into speech using Mozilla Common Voice TTS to create an audio file[^10].
+Finally, when displayed back through the phone application, the UI will use a waveform generator to create a unique visual[^11].
 Our data pipeline also leverages publicly available data sets to train these tools.
-Mozilla Common Voice TTS is trained with a consistent voice modeled off the LJ Speech dataset (https://keithito.com/LJ-Speech-Dataset/), while VOSK benefits from pre-trained models that require no additional fine-tuning.
-For the RASA framework, we incorporate a dual-dataset approach using RASA’s sample dataset (https://github.com/RasaHQ/rasa/blob/main/examples/formbot/data/nlu.yml) for intent recognition and the MultiWOZ dataset (https://github.com/budzianowski/multiwoz) for generating realistic dialogue responses on existing examples.
+Mozilla Common Voice TTS is trained with a consistent voice modeled off the LJ Speech dataset[^12], while VOSK benefits from pre-trained models that require no additional fine-tuning.
+For the RASA framework, we incorporate a dual-dataset approach using RASA’s sample dataset[^13] for intent recognition and the MultiWOZ dataset[^14] for generating realistic dialogue responses on existing examples.
 Potential pitfalls include challenges such as ambient noise affecting VOSK's accuracy in transcribing user input, latency in processing real-time interactions, and ensuring robust data security and privacy measures throughout the system.

 ### Speech Recognition and NLP
 The Large Language and Speech Model (LLaSM) presented by Shu et al. [2] posits that speech is context-rich and underscores the need for a versatile AI technology that integrates speech and language prompts.
 It describes the methodology behind LLaSM and its dataset addressing the shortage of open-source speech–text cross-modal instruction-following data.
 Although tangential to our project, we may diverge in execution by implementing a futuristic user interface or giving our model a specific persona [2].
 “My-Assistant,” developed by Gupta et al. [6] focuses on speech recognition and natural language understanding techniques.
 It details methods for pre-processing, speech signal processing, intent identification, and response generation, discussing system integrations and performance metrics that emphasize enhancing recognition accuracy and intent identification.